Global Arts and Cultures

 Liberal arts at RISD

-RISD stands out among art schools for its emphasis on the importance of studies in the liberal arts.
-Comprised of three academic departments, the Liberal Arts division provides students with a strong foundation in the humanities and social sciences that deeply informs their creative work in the studio.
+RISD stands out among art schools for its emphasis on the importance of studies in the Liberal Arts.
+Comprised of four academic departments, the Liberal Arts division provides students with a strong foundation in the humanities and social sciences.

 Faculty are recognized experts in their fields who challenge disciplinary assumptions and constantly discover new ways to innovate in both research and teaching.
 They come from around the world and frequently collaborate with studio artists and designers as well as with their colleagues teaching in a wide range of humanities and social science disciplines.
 In the classroom they encourage students to take risks, experiment with intellectual hybridity and produce work infused with meaning and relevance.